Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 We can now drag the Player object into the Main scene we had created before.
 If we run the game now, we can see the meteors and our player ship, however, we cannot do anything yet because we have not programmed anything in the game yet.
-In the next section, we will program some basic behaviour and attach it to the player scene.
+In the next section, we will program some basic behavior and attach it to the player scene.

 ![](godot-asteroids/godot_10.png)